Anime-influenced animation: Film

 Controversy surrounded another Disney film, Atlantis: The Lost Empire, which was alleged to have plagiarized the Studio Gainax anime series Nadia: The Secret of Blue Water (1990).
 Atlantis directors Gary Trousdale and Kirk Wise denied the allegation, but nevertheless acknowledged Miyazaki's films as a major influence on their work.

 Miyazaki's work deeply influenced Pixar co-founder John Lasseter, who described how Miyazaki's influence upon his life and work began when he first saw Castle of Cagliostro.
 Pete Docter, director of the popular Pixar films Monsters, Inc. (2001) and Up (2009) as well as a co-creator of other Pixar works, has also described anime, specifically Miyazaki, as an influence on his work.
 Jennifer Lee and Chris Buck cited the influence of Miyazaki's anime productions on Frozen (2013), stating that they were inspired by their sense of "epic adventure and that big scope and scale and then the intimacy of funny quirky characters."
 Chris Sanders and Dean DeBlois described Miyazaki's flight and pacifist themes as an influence for creating How to Train Your Dragon (2010).
 Joel Crawford, the director of Puss in Boots: The Last Wish (2022), cited Akira (1988) as an influence on the design of the characters and action within the film.
 Additionally, the film utilized 2D animation to "highlight the personal touch of hand-drawn animation that is found in traditional anime", as noted by Varietys Jazz Tangsay.

-The DC Animated Movie Universe and Marvel Animated Features franchises of direct-to-video animations possesses plentiful anime-style or anime-based films, in no small part due to many of the films actually having their animation outsourced and produced by Japanese studios, such as Madhouse, Inc., TMS Entertainment, and Studio 4°C; notable examples of this distinction include Hulk vs., Planet Hulk, Thor: Tales of Asgard, Next Avengers: Heroes of Tomorrow, Justice League: The Flashpoint Paradox, Justice League Doom, Green Lantern: First Flight, Green Lantern: Emerald Knights, Superman vs. The Elite, Superman: Unbound, Catwoman: Hunted, and many installments of the DC Universe Animated Original Movies.
+Catwoman: Hunted is predominantly an American animated production, but is also one of the more recent examples of an animation being heavily influenced and being so visually and stylistically close to Japanese anime that it is yet another source of debate as to the actual definition of anime.
+Adding on to the confusion is the fact that it was heavily commercialized as an anime, or at least an anime styled, film when it was announced in 2021 and again when it was released the following year.
+The anime style is even more accentuated by OLM, a Japanese studio behind the Pokémon anime series; the studio provided their animation services for the film alongside their Team Inoue.